tkkim-robot/safe_control/README.md

 ## Citing

-If you find this repository useful, please consider citing our paper:
+If you find this repository useful, please consider citing our papers:

+- For general CBF-based controller:
 ```
 @inproceedings{kim2025how,
     author    = {Kim, Taekyung and Beard, Randal W. and Panagou, Dimitra},